MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection.md

 - Your organization uses [Microsoft Endpoint Manager to manage devices](/mem/endpoint-manager-getting-started).
 (Microsoft Endpoint Manager (MEM) licenses are required; MEM is included in Microsoft 365 E3/E5, Enterprise Mobility + Security E3/E5, Microsoft 365 Business Premium, Microsoft 365 F1/F3, Microsoft 365 Government G3/G5, and corresponding education licenses.)

-- Your Windows devices must be running Windows 11 or Windows 10 OS [1709](/windows/release-health/status-windows-10-1709), [1803](/windows/release-health/status-windows-10-1803), [1809](/windows/release-health/status-windows-10-1809-and-windows-server-2019) or later.
+- Your Windows devices must be running Windows 11 or Windows 10 [1709](/windows/release-health/status-windows-10-1709), [1803](/windows/release-health/status-windows-10-1803), [1809](/windows/release-health/status-windows-10-1809-and-windows-server-2019), or later.
 (For more information about releases, see [Windows 10 release information](/windows/release-health/release-information).)

 - You must be using Windows security with [security intelligence](https://www.microsoft.com/wdsi/definitions) updated to version 1.287.60.0 (or above).

-- Your devices must be using anti-malware platform version 4.18.1906.3 (or above) and anti-malware engine version 1.1.15500.X (or above). ([Manage Microsoft Defender Antivirus updates and apply baselines](manage-updates-baselines-microsoft-defender-antivirus.md).)
+- Your devices must be using anti-malware platform version 4.18.1906.3 (or above) and anti-malware engine version `1.1.15500.X` (or above). ([Manage Microsoft Defender Antivirus updates and apply baselines](manage-updates-baselines-microsoft-defender-antivirus.md).)

 ### Turn tamper protection on (or off) in Intune